 - Historical Journey of the ACA: ITUP has compiled the following resources on what’s at stake for Californians and the nation if the ACA is overturned in California v.
 Texas on November 10, 2020.

-- Coverage in California at a Glance: This Coverage at a Glance publication highlights data on the uninsured, as well as state/county enrollment in Covered California and Medi-Cal. (needs updated data)
+- Health Coverage Regional Profiles: These Coverage at a Glance publications highlight data on the uninsured, as well as state/county enrollment in Covered California and Medi-Cal for 2020.

 - ITUP Snapshot: Remaining Uninsured in CA: This Snapshot, with updated 2018 data, provides a profile of the state’s uninsured using data from the California Health Interview Survey, and projections for 2022 from the California Simulation of Insurance Markets.